cerfacs-globc/icclim/doc/source/how_to/dask.rst

    The bootstrap period is the overlapping years between the period where percentile are computed (a.k.a "in base") and the period where the climate index is computed (a.k.a "out of base").
+|  For dask-backed percentile count indices, icclim automatically uses bounded
+   spatial tiles when bootstrap is needed.
+This reliability path may be slower, but it avoids leaving users with a very large Dask graph that may never finish.

 .. note::